gutenbergtools/gutenbergsite/README.md

 To update the git-maintained content and push to the live site:

-* `$PBIN/make-static-pages` (does the git pull and builds non-jekyll pages) This script runs twice a day.
-* `$PBIN/make-static-pages-dev` (does the same for the dev branch targeting the directory used for the dev site)
+Running jekyll takes just a few seconds:

-* `$EBCBIN/cron-jekyll.sh` (runs jekyll) This is run hourly.
+* `$EBCBIN/cron-jekyll.sh` (runs jekyll) This is run hourly by cron.
 It does not do the git pull.
-* `$EBCBIN/dev-jekyll.sh` (runs the dev branch jekyll targeting the dev server directory)
+* `$EBCBIN/dev-jekyll.sh` (pulls and runs the dev branch jekyll targeting the dev server directory)
+* `$EBCBIN/prod-jekyll.sh` (pulls and runs the master branch jekyll targeting the prod server directory)

 Any changes to files under `gutenbergsite` should be checked in via git.
 But please don't edit files on the production server!
 Changes should be made via github.com

-Pages that will be converted from markdown to HTML (and have our header/footer added) are in `$BASEDIR/gutenbergsite/site`.
+Pages that will be converted from markdown to HTML (and have our header/footer added) are in `$BASEDIR/gutenbergsite/site` (www) or `$BASEDIR/gutenbergdev/site` (dev).

 ## Getting the rest of the static files made

+The non-jekyll pages take a few minutes to build.
+There are more than a hundred pages which query the database and/or process log files:

+* `$EBCBIN/make-static-pages` (builds non-jekyll pages) This script runs twice a day.
+* `$EBCBIN/make-static-pages-dev` (does the same for the dev branch targeting the directory used for the dev site)

 Some of the code that makes the PG website pages was developed as early as 2010, using PHP, Perl and a bit of Python.
 We are currently building scaffolding to make the page generation and testing less ad hoc and more consistent with modern devops.

 ### Browse pages

 `make-static-pages` sets the environment and runs make-by-pages.php from this repo.
-It does not (yet) make the "score" pages, which use download data to determine the most popular books.
+The "score" pages are made by cron-analog (called by make-static-pages), which uses download data to determine the most popular books.

 The "Pretty Pictures" page is currently in rehab.
 It used a google API which was recently turned off, over 12 years after its announced deprecation!